-It’s Greece time again, and that means lovely beaches, crystal clear waters, cosmopolitan towns, sugar cube villages and fresh, simply cooked food.
-The spectacular Greek islands have it all, whether you’re looking for history, romance, natural beauty or glamour and crazy nightlife, you just have to know where to look.
+It’s Greece time again, and that means lovely beaches, crystal clear waters, cosmopolitan towns, sugar cube villages, and fresh Mediterranean cuisine.
+The spectacular Greek islands have it all, whether you’re looking for history, romance, natural beauty, or glamour and crazy nightlife.
+You just have to know where to look.

 Santorini – For Romance and Dramatic Landscapes

 Home to some of the most dramatic views and sunsets in the world, Santorini (Thira) has already established itself as one of the prettiest and most famous of the Greek Islands, yet a favorite travel spot for couples from all over the world.

 The romance and drama of its breathtaking landscapes, along with its quaint villages and awe-inspiring backdrops of whitewashed houses with pretty blue domes, create a magical land for honeymooners and romantics in search of unforgettable moments.

 You can soak up the sun on Santorini’s multicolored beaches; wander the delightfully narrow streets of Oia; gaze at the most stunning sunsets from the Kastro walls; go wine tasting; or take a boat trip to the uninhabited volcanic islands nearby.
 And whatever you do, make sure you book a room with ravishing views over the sparkling Aegean Sea and the famous caldera.